How is Multigenerational Ministry Happening?

 Opportunities for Connecting All Ages

-Ann Kadlecek, Director of Religious Education at Westminster Unitarian Church in East Greenwich, RI shared the website Living the Principles.
-The site grew out of the congregation’s work with multigenerational ministry in 2014-15 and provides a full-year, integrated, all-ages program for congregation-wide exploration of the Unitarian Universalist Principles.
-The materials are ready for use by professional or lay leaders; the program as a whole can support a congregational theme year, or elements may be adapted for individual use.
+The useful website, Living the Principles, grew out of multigenerational ministry work at Westminster Unitarian Church in East Greenwich, RI in 2014-15.
+The Rev. Ellen Quaadgras and Ann Kadlecek, then the Director of Religious Education, offer this guide for leading all-ages exploration of the Unitarian Universalist Principles.
+The materials may be used by professional or lay leaders; the program as a whole can support a congregational theme year, or elements may be adapted for an individual, family, or multigenerational group.
 Living the Principles was made possible by a grant from the Unitarian Sunday School Society and the support of Westminster Unitarian Church.

 Adrienne Summerlot, Director of Religious Education at the UU Church of Bloomington, IN shares: “We are finding that people are busier than ever and seeking quality family and community time.
 Providing occasional opportunities for people to connect with all ages in small groups is welcome.
 We try to focus all of our programs towards our vision for the church: Seeking the Spirit, Building Community, Changing the World.
 All are involved in planning: the Religious Education Team (Minister of Religious Education, Director of Religious Education, Religious Education Support Team and Religious Education Assistants) along with great support and encouragement from our parish ministers, membership coordinator and the rest of the staff.”